enzymejs/enzyme/docs/api/ShallowWrapper/simulate.md

 the event handler set.
 - Even though the name would imply this simulates an actual event, `.simulate()` will in fact target the component's prop based on the event you give it.
 For example, `.simulate('click')` will actually get the `onClick` prop and call it.
+Because of this, you can also use `.simulate()` on any prop you like.
+For example, if you have a prop named `onResourceCreated`, calling `.simulate('resourceCreated')` will target this prop.